felpasl/Keda/deployments/readme.md

 kubectl apply -f deploy-consumer.yaml
 ```

-Start the Keda object to scale de consumer-deployment, one HPA will be created to take care of scale based on consumer-group lag
+Start the Keda object to scale de consumer-deployment, one HPA will be created automaticaly to take care of scale based on consumer-group lag

 ```yaml
 apiVersion: keda.sh/v1alpha1